 - Keep all your keys out of sight away from windows and your letterbox.

-- Keep any ladders or tools locked away so that burglars cannot use them.
+- Keep any ladders or tools locked away so that burglars cannot access them.

 - Make sure any gates are locked and fences are in good condition.